-Planning a trial and want to work with us?
+Planning a trial and want to work with LCTU?
 The steps below will guide you through the process.

-We recommend you contact us as early as possible once you have decided to apply for funding as this enables a true collaborative approach to be employed during the grant application stage and ensures you have access to the expertise of LCTU.
+It is recommended you contact LCTU as early as possible once you have decided to apply for funding.
+This enables a true collaborative approach to be employed during the funding application stage and ensures you have access to the expertise of LCTU.

-Note: In rare situations, an investigator may approach LCTU once funding has been secured where there has been no prior discussion with us.
-In these circumstances we will consider if this is a collaboration that can be supported using the process described below.
+Please note in rare situations, an investigator may approach LCTU once funding has been secured where there has been no prior discussion.
+In these circumstances consideration will be made if this is a collaboration that can be supported using the process described below.